openkcm/openkcm.github.io/README.md

 ## 🚀 Quick Start

 Ready to jump in?
-Follow these steps to get the Gardener documentation running locally:
+Follow these steps to get the OpenKCM documentation running locally:

 1. **Prerequisites**
     - Docker installed and running